ktor-doc-jp/ktor-doc-jp/quickstart/guides/3chat.md

 title: Chat
 caption: "Guides: How to implement a chat with WebSockets"
 category: quickstart
+permalink: /quickstart/guides/chat.html
+ktor_version_review: 1.0.0
 ---

-In this tutorial, you will learn to make a Chat application using Ktor.
+In this tutorial, you will learn how to make a Chat application using Ktor.
 We are going to use WebSockets for a real-time bidirectional communication.

-This is an advanced tutorial and you are required to have some basic concepts about Ktor, so first you should follow the [guide about making a Website](/quickstart/guides/website.html).

 To achieve this, we are going to use the [Routing], [WebSockets] and [Sessions] features.

 [Routing]: /servers/features/routing.html
 [WebSockets]: /servers/features/websockets.html
 [Sessions]: /servers/features/sessions.html

+This is an advanced tutorial and it assumes you have some basic knowledge about Ktor, so you should follow the [guide about making a Website](/quickstart/guides/website.html) first.

 **Table of contents:**